Block schedule takes toll on students’ engagement

-Administrator Anthony Scorsone has refined the block schedule for years, and he explains the common questions students may have about the difficult schedule, starting with the confusion behind the length and placement of the extra “study time” or FLEX: “The block scheduling is a state mandated thing, so we couldn’t really change that even if we wanted to.”
+Administrator Anthony Scorsone has refined the block schedule for years, and he explains the common questions students may have about the demanding schedule, starting with the confusion behind the length and placement of the extra “study time” or FLEX: “The block scheduling is a state-mandated thing, so we couldn’t really change that even if we wanted to.”
 Scorsone explains.
-“The bell schedule is quite a bit different from when the school first opened; there was no FLEX… FLEX has only been around for around 6 years, starting at 20 minutes every other day, to then every day… eventually leading to 40 minutes everyday.”
+“The bell schedule is quite a bit different from when the school first opened; there was no FLEX… FLEX has only been around for around 6 years, starting at 20 minutes every other day, to then every day… eventually leading to 40 minutes every day.”

 The length of FLEX seems to be the biggest disruption to the flowing of classes.

 “I like the length of FLEX, but I don’t like where it’s placed.
 I think I would work much more efficiently if it was placed sometime in the morning rather than in the middle of the day.”
 Says Brianna Borgeson (9).
 “FLEX is that much longer (double the original time) because most teachers actually explained they would prefer a longer FLEX for students to get more done, such as making up long tests, and they didn’t feel as though the original 20 minutes was long enough,” Scorsone explains.

 So why is FLEX placed in the middle of the day?
 “Well, we chose to put it in the middle of the school day because students weren’t using time effectively, such as taking an extended lunch when FLEX was placed right before,” Scorsone says.